stevegreghatch/Data-Structures-and-Algorithms-II-Package-Delivery-System/README.md

                     o  Slow if there are a high number of collisions o  Helps to know all possible item keys beforehand (not always available)

-    o  Self-adjusting data structure that can be used with self-adjusting algorithms to store the package data o  Hash Table
+    o  Self-adjusting data structure that can be used with self-adjusting algorithms to store the package data = Hash Table

         o  Explanation of how data structure accounts for the relationship between the data points being stored o  Relationship between data points being stored and hash table o  Data points being stored = package data